 If you are in an immediate emergency, call 911.
 If you are looking for more information on substance abuse treatment and it is not a medical emergency, call our 24/7 Helpline at 833-662-1020.

 Gabapentin is a generic prescription anticonvulsant used to treat seizures and nerve pain.
 In addition, the medication can be used as a treatment for migraines, pain and fibromyalgia.

-The number of prescriptions written for this anticonvulsant significantly increased in recent years.
-One reason gabapentin prescriptions increased is because of tightening opioid regulations.
-Doctors are turning to gabapentin as a pain treatment alternative to opioids.
+The number of prescriptions written for gabapentin has significantly increased in recent years.
+This increase is partly because opioid regulations have become more strict, leading some doctors to prescribe gabapentin as a pain treatment alternative to opioids.
 However, gabapentin has misuse potential.
 Along with misuse, gabapentin dependence and gabapentin withdrawal can develop as well.

 Gabapentin Withdrawal Symptoms

 More severe symptoms can include:

-- High blood pressure
+- Elevated blood pressure

 Gabapentin Withdrawal Timeline

 Since gabapentin is a short-acting drug, withdrawal symptoms can start quickly.
 In a person with normal kidney function, the medication’s half-life is five to seven hours for gabapentin IR and five to six hours for gabapentin ER.
 A drug’s half-life refers to how long it takes for half of a dose to be eliminated from the body.